 Keep in contact with us throughout the puppy's life, providing relevant health, temperament, and other feedback.

 If for any reason you cannot care for or keep your puppy, at ANY age, you will contact us.
 We do continue to provide relevant updates and medical information as it becomes available throughout the puppy's life, so it is important to us to know where that puppy is and how it is doing.
+We will always accept a puppy we bred back for any reason, at any age.

 Early development in dogs is vitally important to the rest of their lives.
 Before ever breeding a litter, our girls are evaluated by board certified reproductive veterinarians (theriogenologists) in addition to obtaining OFA clearances for hips, elbows, hearts, and eyes, and genetic screening for heritable diseases.
 We work closely with those specialists throughout the breeding and whelping process.
 Our moms are first and foremost our family companions, so their care is our top priority.
 Puppies are whelped and raised in our home and I spend every night sleeping next to their box for the first several weeks of their lives.